Hugius/FabiEngine3D/doc/markdown/TERRAIN.md

 - The terrain is a 3D object in 3D space.
 - The mesh of a terrain is generated using a height map.
-- The ID of a terrain cannot be empty or contain spaces/capitals/specials.

 ## 2. Assets